Dov Shmotkin: Research

 Dov Shmotkin's scientific work has solidified the dialectical approach to human happiness and suffering, emphasizing developmental paths along adulthood and old age.

 His main concern has been to explore psychological mechanisms whereby people can maintain well-being and resilience in the face of life adversities and aging processes that may inflict trauma, decline and loss.

 In his conceptual model, entitled The Pursuit of Happiness in a Hostile World, Shmotkin, along with associates who made vital contributions (mainly his former doctoral students), have developed a dynamic view on the intertwinement of resilience and vulnerability.

 The conceptual and empirical work of Shmotkin in the domains of gerontology sought to elucidate how wellness, adaptational functioning and self-fulfillment might counter frailty, disability and disintegration in later life.

 The emerging theme that unifies these scientific works is Shmotkin's humanistic quest for more refined and differential views over the interfaces of well-being and distress in human lives.

+Shmotkin's scientific contributions have been recognized by scholars worldwide.
+He was included in 100 top international experts in positive psychology, presented in The World Book of Happiness (L. Bormans, Editor-in-Chief, published 2010 in English and multiple languages).
+Shmotkin was included in the top 2% impactful scientists within the subfield of gerontology according to the world ranking of scientists by Elsevier BV and Stanford University (2023).
+He was named a Top Scholar (included in the top 0.5% of all scholars worldwide) for lifetime outstanding performance in the research areas of subjective well-being, life satisfaction, and well-being by ScholarGPS (Meta Analytics, 2022).
+He was also included in the 2000 longevity leaders in science, business, policy and thought across the world (Longevity International, with Aging Analytics Agency, 2020).